skramm/homog2d/docs/homog2d_manual.md

 Thus, the trick here is to call in each function a "sub" private function (prefixed with `impl_`) that gets overloaded by the datatype (point or line).
-To achieve this overloading, each of these functions receives as additional (dummy) argument an object of type RootHelper, templated by the numerical type.
+To achieve this overloading, each of these functions receives as additional (dummy) argument an object of type `RootHelper`, templated by the numerical type.
 In the definition of the function, this additional argument value is ignored, it is there just so that the compiler can select the correct overload